hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

     - [Date and time](/components/form/text-input#date-and-time)
 - [Select](/components/form/select)

-Different Input Types can be combined within an Input Group to collect more complex data and support complex filtering patterns.
+Different Segmented Input types can be combined within an Input Group to collect more complex data and support complex filtering patterns.
 Use the type that makes the most sense for the intended value or data.

 ### Custom elements